National board member Roger Bridge, aka 'Merv', resigns the party after investigation into late night talkback calls

 The party president added that Bridge has been an effective contributor around the board table and actively supported countless members, supporters, as well as the wider Party.

-But Goodfellow said the party now considers the matter closer and no further comments on the matter will be made.
+Goodfellow said the party now considers the matter closer and no further comments on the matter will be made.

 National's board was first made aware of allegations during a Newshub story on Monday.

-Bridge was confronted by a Newshub reporter who put the allegations to him on Monday – he denied.
+Bridge was confronted by a reporter who put the allegations to him.

-Bridge – who said his name was Merv – called Newstalk ZB's Marcus Lush and was upset about the goings on in the Auckland Central seat.
+Bridge – who said his name was Merv – had called Newstalk ZB's Marcus Lush and said he was upset about the goings on in the Auckland Central seat.

 He said he was in Manurewa and had planned to vote for Nuwanthie Samarakone for the local seat before she decided to run for Auckland Central.